Please note that Tapas no longer supports Internet Explorer.

 "Noonin?"

-Her voice was small and quiet, even further muffled by the open air.
-It sounded so uncharacteristically defeated- But everything of these past few days could only pile on top of one another, adding to the crushing weight.
+Her voice was small, and further muffled by the open air.
+It sounded so uncharacteristically defeated- But everything from these past few days could only pile on top of each other, adding to the crushing weight.

 "What is it, sassana?"